tetean/image-host/README.md

 # cartographic_bed

-Provide accelerated access to website([tetean.com](https://tetean.com)) images, and backups of the images.
+Provide accelerated access to website images and backups of the images.

 tools: